/sites/registerforshar

 How do I join the SHARE register?

-Volunteers can sign up using the SHARE App or through our website www.registerforshare.org.
+Volunteers can sign up through our website www.registerforshare.org.
 The process should take about one minute.
 The only information we require is your name, date of birth and postcode; this is all we need to accurately identify you within the existing NHS system of records.
 Register here!

 If I have already joined SHARE, how can I now provide consent for the study of my spare blood?